 1. Sift half the flour into a medium mixing bowl and sprinkle in the yeast.
 Make a well in the centre and pour in the water, stirring until smooth.
 Cover with a clean tea towel or cling-film and leave on a work top next to your AGA to start to prove, about 15-20 minutes, or until bubbles start to form.

 2. Sift the remaining flour, salt and bicarbonate of soda into a large mixing bowl and stir to combine.
 Make a well and pour in the milk and flour and yeast mixture.
 Mix well to give a thick batter consistency.
 Beat well for five minutes and then cover with a clean tea towel or cling-film and leave on a work top next to your AGA.
 Leave here for an hour, until a sponge-like batter has formed.
 Beat for a final couple of minutes before cooking the crumpets.

-4. While the hotplate is being prepared, brush the insides of your crumpet rings with a little oil.
-Using a pad of kitchen paper, lightly oil the Simmering Plate before cooking each batch.
-Place the rings on the Simmering Plate and leave for two minutes to fully heat up.
+3. Brush the insides of your crumpet rings with a little oil.
+Using a pad of kitchen paper, lightly oil the simmering plate before cooking each batch.
+Place the rings on the simmering plate and leave for two minutes to fully heat up.

 5. Pour the batter into a large jug and pour a little batter into each ring to a depth of ¾ inch (2 cm).
 Cook for 5-7 minutes until the surface of each crumpet appears dry and is peppered with holes.
 Now carefully remove the rings and use a metal fish slice to turn the crumpets to cook on the other side for just one minute.
 Cool on a wire cake cooling rack and continue with subsequent batches, brushing the crumpets rings with oil before each batch.